Edward Adamson: The Adamson Collection First Move: Ashton

 "Hazel was immaculately dressed and met the patients.
 She wore some fashionable red satin and diamanté, high heel shoes which a patient admired.
 Hazel sent them to Edward after her visit to present to the patient".

 "The Tear", anonymous, acrylic on canvas.
 Adamson Collection - Wellcome Collection.

 In 1981 about 6000 of the objects, by over a hundred people, were taken to Ashton Wold (with a further 150 added after his retirement as he continued to see people at the Hollywood Road studio until 1995).
-They were chosen by Adamson and Rudolf Freudenberg (a senior psychiatrist and Medical Superintendent at Netherne) for "both artistic and psychiatric interest".
+They were chosen by Adamson and Rudolf Freudenberg (1908-1993), psychiatrist and Medical Superintendent at Netherne after Dax left, for "both artistic and psychiatric interest".
 The Ashton gallery opened to the public in 1983.
 When Adamson and Timlin returned to Netherne later to move the rest of the Collection, it had disappeared, probably destroyed as considered by the hospital authorities to be of no value.
 A Police investigation never established their fate.
 In 1984, when the Adamson Collection was exhibited as "Selections from the Edward Adamson Collection", at Art Gallery of Ontario, Adamson donated a large pencil drawing by Kurelek of one of the interiors of Netherne Hospital showing a group of patients at leisure to the Ontario Psychiatric Association, to decorate their common room - a donation facilitated by a psychiatrist, Dr. Appleton.